az-digital/az-quickstart-pantheon/README.md

 lando migrate-setup-from-pantheon -s <sourcesitename.env>
 ```

+**NOTE:** The `migrate-setup-from-pantheon` command executes a [script](https://github.com/az-digital/az-quickstart-pantheon/blob/master/scripts/lando/migrate-setup-from-pantheon.sh) included with this repository.

-Then import the resulting database into the new migrate database
+Then import the resulting database dump file into the newly created (by the script) `migrate` database

 ```
 lando migrate-db-import database.sql.gz